-The Houston-Louis Stokes Alliance for Minority Participation (H-LSAMP) is a model alliance working to increase diversity in science, technology, engineering and mathematics (STEM) disciplines.
+The Houston-Louis Stokes Alliance for Minority Participation (H-LSAMP) is a model alliance working to increase the accessibility of science, technology, engineering and mathematics (STEM) disciplines for all students.

 The Alliance was created with the goal of significantly increasing the number of minority students who obtain a degree in STEM majors, with the hope of increasing the number of graduate students in STEM programs.
 The Alliance is a non-discriminatory organization that accepts all qualifying individuals.
 All recipient students are awarded stipends by their participating universities and colleges in the consortium as well as the National Science Foundation to help defray the costs of an advanced education, to encourage research and community service, and to help bridge the divides between students of varying backgrounds.